siznax/tanuki/README.md

 Visit your tanuki in a web browser at: <http://localhost:5001>

+Try the demo to see what it's like to take notes in tanuki: [tanuki.siznax.net](http://tanuki.siznax.net/)

 If you want to run tanuki as a WSGI module on your web server, see the tips at [tanuki.siznax.net/help](http://tanuki.siznax.net/help)

 ### Thanks!